Shakuhachi

 - OBOE - "Memorandum"

-And, this short memorandum does not in any way connect the 'Komusō' with the Rinzai Zen Sect!
+This short memorandum does not in any way connect the 'Komusō' with the Rinzai Zen Sect!

 It is essential to note that the document is addressed to "All Komusō Branches" (or, "Factions"):

-虚無僧諸派, - and definitely not to any "Fuke Sect" branches, factions, or parties, at all.
+'Komusō sho-ha', 虚無僧諸派 - and definitely not to any "Fuke Sect" branches, factions, or parties, at all.

 Also, do note that a piece of the document scroll is missing in the top right corner.

-Moreover: You do not see the slightest mention of any relation to the Rinzai Zen establishment
+Again, do note: You do not see the slightest mention of any relation to the Rinzai Zen Buddhist establishment in this 'Enpō 5' 'Komusō' Document at all.

-Here you see an annotated reprint of a however very significant - and disputed - Komusō Shakuhachi related document that is exhibited in copy in the Komusō Room of the Matsudo City Museum in NW Chiba Prefecture.
+Here you see an annotated reprint of a however very significant - yet disputed - Komusō Shakuhachi related document that is exhibited in copy in the Komusō Room of the Matsudo City Museum in NW Chiba Prefecture.

 Enpō 5 Oboe document reprint displayed at Matsudo City Museum in Chiba